Self-Guided

 More than half of the 22,500 returning veterans suffered from tropical fevers — malaria, typhoid, dysentery, & yellow fever — contracted in Cuba.

-Camp Wikoff was established as a quarantine camp — more than 350 soldiers died of those fevers.
+Camp Wikoff was established as a quarantine & recuperation camp — more than 350 soldiers died of those fevers.
 And, more than 60 died on board the 40+ transports en route home from Cuba and were buried at sea.

 ——————————————————